rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/debian.md

 ```
 <span class="spacer"></span>

-5. **Test**: For a quick test that the installation succeeded, run both tools with the `help` comand to show a short usage hint:
+5. **Test**: As a quick test that the installation succeeded, run both tools with the `help` command to show a short usage hint:

 ```sh{class="code-block-list command-user"}
 rosenpass help